-Heinrich Brüning, the son of a wine merchant, was born in Munster, Germany, on 26th November, 1885.
-Brüning studied history in Munich, Strasbourg and London where he carried out research into British railways.
+Heinrich Brüning, the son of a wine merchant, was born in Münster, Germany, on 26th November, 1885.
+Brüning studied history and philosophy in Munich, Strasbourg and London where he carried out research into British railways.

 After obtaining his doctorate in 1915 Brüning joined the German Army where he served in a machine-gun company during the First World War.
 In 1920 Brüning became an official of the German Trade Union Federation.
 A member of the Catholic Centre Party (BVP), Brüning was elected to the Reichstag in 1924.
 He became the party's spokesman on economic issues and in 1929 became leader of the BVP.